Osmosiis/Data-Migration/README.md

-# Data-Migration
+# Webapp dev - On prem.
-Data migration from on-prem to cloud
+# Data migration from on-prem to cloud